CyberBotX/NCSF/README.md

 The libraries and utilities in this repository are written in .NET, and currently require [.NET 9][.NET].
 To build, you will need to have the [.NET 9 SDK][.NET] installed.
 You can either download and use the command-line version, or you can use Visual Studio 2022.
 If you wish to just use the pre-built binaries, you only need to ensure you have the [.NET 9 Runtime][.NET] installed.

+**NOTE:** There are currently no pre-built binaries, this will be corrected in the future once the tools are no longer a Work In Progress.

 The programs are command-line only and do not have a GUI currently.
 Running them with no arguments should print the syntax for the program, and all of them allow for a `-h`/`--help` argument to print out the full help.